How do I find the best booth builder?

 - Multimedia: Are you planning to use multimedia?
 E.g. monitors, touchscreens, tablets, video walls, etc. Attention: extraordinary contents are required here, nowadays it is not enough to hang a monitor on the wall and play the corporate image film in a loop.
 The trend here is towards emotional content.

 - Purchase or rental stand?
 How often do you plan to use the trade fair booth in this version?
-This topic is quite complex, you will find more detailed information on this topic here:

 - Before you start enquiries, please be clear whether you are looking for a partner or just an exhibition booth construction supplier.